 Luke Bateman studied composition and Twentieth Century Music under professor Martin Butler at the University of Sussex and voice at the Guildhall School of Music and Drama.
 A versatile composer, Luke has written for tv, stage, the big screen and many, many songs.
 His works have been performed in the West End, New York, and extensively across the UK and USA .
-His main collaborator is Michael Conley with whom he has written 4 musicals: The Little Beasts, The Sorrows of Satan, and Personality and whom he has a cabaret act with:
+His main collaborator is Michael Conley with whom he has written 4 musicals: The Little Beasts, The Sorrows of Satan, The Fabulist Fox Sister, and Personality and whom he has a cabaret act with:

 Luke is the composer and co-writer of Oi Frog and Friends which is touring the UK 2019-2020 after a 2 month run in the West End at the Lyrics Theatre, Shaftesbury Avenue.
 The show was nominated for an Olivier Award for Best Family Show.